 Accounting for Insurance Premium Tax: transitional accounting arrangements: additional premiums

-This is essentially an anti-avoidance measure, known as anti-forestalling, to help prevent abuse of the transitional arrangements.
-The intention is to prevent new risks, which would normally be the subject of a new policy, being added to a pre-rate change contract and therefore benefiting from a lower tax rate.
-The following examples illustrate this.
+This continues the effect of the anti-forestalling rules for previous rate rises.
+The intention being to prevent new risks, which would normally be the subject of a new policy, being added to a pre-rate change contract and therefore benefitting from a lower tax rate.

-- An insurer underwrites a policy covering a company’s fleet of cars and assumes the risk before 1 April 1997.
+An insurer underwrites a policy covering a company’s fleet of cars and assumes the risk before 1 June 2017.

-- During the transitional period the company sells some vehicles and replaces them with other, more expensive, vehicles.
+After 1 June 2017 the company sells some vehicles and replaces them with other, more expensive, vehicles.

-- In August 1999 the owner of the building purchases a second building in central London and, to avoid IPT at the new rate, he asks for it to be covered under the policy which covers the building in Somerset.
-If it would be the insurer’s normal practice to create a new policy for the second building this building constitutes a new risk.
+In August 2017 the owner of the building purchases a second building in central London and he asks for it to be covered under the policy which covers the building in Somerset.
+If the insurer agrees to add it to the original policy the related additional premium will be liable to IPT at 12 per cent because the original policy did not provide cover for the second building at the time it incepted prior to the rate change.

 Personal lines annual household policy incepting on 1 January 2017.
 The policyholder advises the underwriter that an extension is being built attaching to the existing house in August 2017.
 It is a condition of the insurance contract that the underwriter is advised of any material changes to the property.
 An additional premium is charged effective from 23 August 2017 and is subject to the 10% rate of tax as it is permitted in the contract that such changes could take place within the existing policy.

 Commercial domestic cargo (open cover) policy incepting on 1 January 2017.
 A deposit premium was charged at inception, at the end of the period of cover on 31 December 2017 the actual premium is established and an additional premium is charged.
 The risk is identified at the start of the policy period and it is only the quantum of the risk that is the unknown.
 Therefore the original rate applied to the contract applies to the additional premium.